italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 The italian PID is extended according to the `OpenID Identity Assurance Profile [OIDC.IDA] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html>`_, that enables the binding of the PID to a national trust framework, giving all the evidence of the identity proofing procedures underlying the PID issuing in both remote and proximity flows.

 The (Q)EAAs are issued by the (Q)EAA Issuers to a Wallet Instance and MUST be provided in SD-JWT-VC or mDOC CBOR data format.
-They MAY contain any (qualified) attributes, entitlement or any elettronic attestation.
+They MAY contain any (qualified) attributes, entitlement or any elettronic attestations.

 The italian (Q)EAAs are extended according to the `OpenID Identity Assurance Profile [OIDC.IDA] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html>`_, that allows the recipients to know the Authentic Sources where the data are taken.